-- The mitigation approach for the Dorset Heaths is long-established, has provided the model for other similar strategic mitigation schemes across the country and has been refined and updated over time.
-The mitigation and avoidance measures include a 400m zone around the heaths that ensures particularly harmful development does not occur.
-Mitigation measures for development beyond 400m are secured in perpetuity.
-As such the mitigation strategy ensures a conclusion of no adverse effect on integrity for the Dorset Heaths SACs/SPA/Ramsar from urban effects and recreation, alone or in-combination. - 5.74 The current SPD runs until 2025 and this provides an opportunity for review.
+- 5.79 The mitigation approach for the Dorset Heaths is long-established, has provided the model for other similar strategic mitigation schemes across the country and has been refined and updated over time.
+The current strategy is set out in the Dorset Heathlands Planning Framework SPD.
+The strategy includes a 400m zone around the heaths that ensures particularly harmful development does not occur, and mitigation through SAMM and HIPs for development between 400m and 5km.
+Compliance with the mitigation strategy ensures a conclusion of no adverse effect on integrity for the Dorset Heaths SACs/SPA/Ramsar from urban effects and recreation, alone or incombination.
+At present there is however some uncertainty regarding HIPs for some of the small sites and windfall development within the Plan.
+The allocation of a strategic SANG at Morden will provide mitigation for scattered growth over a wide area.
+In addition, the Council has produced an interim mitigation strategy that identifies a range of potential projects, some of which are relatively advanced and the strategy ensures there is adequate mitigation.
+Ultimately Policy E8 ensures additional residential development will only be permitted subject to satisfactory mitigation measures. - The current Dorset Heathlands Planning Framework joint SPD runs until 2025 and the interim mitigation strategy for Purbeck will run through to 2024, and this timing provides an opportunity for review.
 Both Dorset Council and BCP Council are preparing new local plans for the two Council areas and these will replace the six current local plans.
-The process will review the different approaches in order to provide consistent advice in future iterations of the SPD.
-The review should include analysis of visitor data, housing data and mitigation delivery to identify gaps in HIPs provision, checking on potential capacity, the relative visitor catchments of HIPs and opportunities for further mitigation.
-For example, by reviewing the strategic SANGs and smaller SANGs in place and their respective visitor catchments, future HIPs can be targeted.
-This will ensure any update to the SPD will deliver the right mitigation for the scale of growth proposed.
+A comprehensive review of mitigation is underway and includes analysis of visitor data, housing data and mitigation delivery to identify opportunities for HIP provision, checking the relative visitor catchments of HIPs and opportunities for further mitigation.
+This will ensure any update to the SPD and future mitigation can deliver the right mitigation for the scale of growth proposed.